vic-zhong/AC3.2-Stackview_Scrollview-1/README.md

      - Constraints between the height, width, or centers attach to the scroll view’s frame.
   - You can also use constraints between the scroll view’s content and objects outside the scroll view to provide a fixed position for the scroll view’s content, making that content appear to float over the scroll view.

-That excerpt will become more relevant as we work with scroll views as making sure that our `contentSize` is being set correctly will be one of the more difficult things faced with using scroll views.
+That excerpt will become more relevant as we work with scroll views since making sure that our `contentSize` is being set correctly will be one of the more difficult things faced with using scroll views.
 Interface builder simplifies this a bit, to its credit.

 ---
 ### 2. Simple Scrolling